-All students follow the Higher Tier course, and we expect almost all to sit the two Higher Tier exams (papers 1H and 2H).
+All students follow the same scheme of work, and we expect almost all to sit the two Higher Tier exams (papers 1H and 2H).

 More able students are stretched through the use of additional, more demanding activities, including entry for the appropriate level of the National Mathematics Challenge competitions.
-Top set students will be given the opportunity to study the OCR Additional Mathematics FSMQ (Level 3) in Year 11, and to sit the exam in the summer of Year 11.
-This additional qualification is not an option, it is only available to those in set 1.
-Because of the additional demand of grade 9, we no longer enter students early for the IGCSE.
+Top set students will be given the opportunity to study the AQA Level 2 qualification in Further Mathematics in Year 11, and to sit the exam in the summer of Year 11.
+This additional qualification is not an option, it is only available to those in Set 1.
+Because of the additional demand of the new specification IGCSE, we no longer enter students early for it.